MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/self-service-tasks.md

 - You must be the resource owner.
 - You must belong to self-service user role that has been assigned the Share action.
-- To use the shared resource, the user must belong to a self-service user role that has been assigned the Receive action.
+- To use the shared resource, the user must belong to a self-service user role that has been assigned the **Receive** action.

 Share resources as follows:

 1. Select **Library**, right-click the template or physical resource that you want to share > **Properties**.
 2. In **Access** > **Users**, select **Add**.
-3. In **Select Users**, in User, share the resource with another member of your role.
+3. In **Select Users**, in **User**, share the resource with another member of your role.
 In **User Role**, share the resource with other self-service user roles.

 ### Import library resources

-We recommend you use the method described in this procedure to import and export file-based resources to and from the VMM library.
+We recommend you to use the method described in this procedure to import and export file-based resources to and from the VMM library.
 Note the following:

 - You can import resource to the user role data path in the Self Service User Content node in the library.
 - You can export resources from your user role data path or private cloud library.